 There is some debate on whether or not music with lyrics is relaxing.
 Some believe it is, while others think it’s distracting.
 I usually recommend lyrics in a foreign language– that way your brain can’t latch onto the words and go romping down the road of distraction when you’re trying to relax.
 Another element to consider is environmental sounds such as ocean waves or chirping birds.
 Some people find that relaxing– others not so much.

 The bottom line is to find music you like, that relaxes you and helps you meditate or feel calmer.
 Consider these tips when you go browsing through the iTunes or Amazon store.
 Listen to clips of songs and see what feels right to your ears.
 If you want to include relaxation music into your self-care routine, you may find this recent blog post helpful!
+You can also check out my podcast interview on the topic here.

 If you find that you’re still unsure about what music to buy, you can always contact your friendly music therapist.
 We’re experts on this!
 Feel free to contact me if you have any questions.
 I’m always happy to help!